yatharthbhatia/streaming-app/README.md

-# SocialRooms TV App
+# SocialRooms

-A cross-platform (Android TV, iOS, and web) real-time chat and video sync application.
-Users can create or join rooms with a unique code, chat in real time, and synchronize video playback across devices.
-The backend is powered by Node.js and Socket.IO.
+SocialRooms is a cross-platform application designed for Android TV, iOS, and web, allowing users to create shared media-watching experiences.
+Users can browse movies, create private rooms, and watch content together in sync, with a real-time chat feature to communicate with others in the room.

 ---

-## Features
+## Key Features

+- **User Authentication:** Secure user registration and login system with JWT-based authentication.
+- **Movie Discovery:** Browse an extensive list of movies, view details, and watch trailers.
+- **Genre-Based Carousels:** Movies are dynamically organized by genre for easy discovery.
-- **Room System:** Create or join rooms with a unique code.
+- **Private Watch Rooms:** Create private rooms with a unique, shareable code to watch content with friends.
-- **Real-Time Chat:** Chat with other users in the same room.
+- **Real-Time Chat:** A fully-featured chat panel in each room for real-time communication.
-- **Video Sync:** Play, pause, and seek video in sync across all users in a room.
+- **Synced Video Playback:** The video player is synchronized between all users in a room.
-- **Cross-Platform:** Works on Android TV, iOS, and web (via Expo).
-- **WebSocket Backend:** Fast, real-time communication using Socket.IO.
+- **Optimized for Android TV:** The UI is designed to be fully navigable with a D-pad, providing a seamless TV experience.

+---

+## Tech Stack

+- **Frontend:** React Native, Expo
+- **Backend:** Node.js, Express, Socket.IO
+- **Database:** PostgreSQL
+- **Styling:** React Native Stylesheets with platform-specific adjustments.
+- **Navigation:** React Navigation

 ---